Avanade/Beef/samples/Cdc/README.md

 Next step is to publish the event to the likes of Azure Service Bus so one of more independent services can consume and process accordingly.
 The beef [`ServiceBusSender`](../../src/Beef.Events.ServiceBus/ServiceBusSender.cs) can accept either a specified queue name, or can infer from the event subject (i.e. a queue per entity).
 The second option is the approach that will be used here.

-An Azure Service Bus Namespace with a queue name `Xyz.Legacy.Person` is required to be set up.
-Once configured get the _Shared access policy_ for the Service Bus Namespace (not the queue itself as we are inferring/overridding at runtime) that gives _Send_ permissions.
+An Azure Service Bus Namespace with a queue name `xyz.legacy.person` is required to be set up.
+Once configured get the [_Shared access policy_](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-sas) for the Service Bus Namespace (not the queue itself) that has _Send_ and _Listen_ permissions (required for this sample for simplicity).

 Make the following change to `Program.cs` (effectively reversing out the commented out code):